 - Subsection (a) of Courts & Judicial Proceedings section 3–1901 imposes strict liability unless the owner can prove that he neither knew nor should have known that his dog had vicious or dangerous propensities.

-- Subsection (c) of Courts & Judicial Proceedings section 3–1901 imposes strict liability for any injury, death or loss to person or property that is caused by a dog which is at large, except if the victim was trespassing, committing a criminal offense against any person, or provoking the dog.
-An attempt to trespass or commit a crime are the equivalent to actually trespassing or committing the crime.
+- Subsection (c) of Courts & Judicial Proceedings section 3–1901 imposes strict liability for any injury, death, or loss to person or property that is caused by a dog which is at large, except if the victim was trespassing, committing a criminal offense against any person, or provoking the dog.
+An attempt to trespass or commit a crime is the equivalent of actually trespassing or committing the crime.

-- Subsection (d) Courts & Judicial Proceedings section 3–1901 confirms that that the victim also can base his claim on negligence, negligence per se, and other common law or statutory causes of action; similarly, the defendant can base his defense on any other common law or statutory defense or immunity.
+- Subsection (d) Courts & Judicial Proceedings section 3–1901 confirms that the victim also can base his claim on negligence, negligence per se, and other common law or statutory causes of action; similarly, the defendant can base his defense on any other common law or statutory defense or immunity.

 In cases against persons other than a dog owner, subsection (b) of Courts & Judicial Proceedings section 3–1901 requires the dog bite victim to prove that the dog previously acted viciously or dangerously, and makes it clear that the proof must be something more than showing that the dog was a pit bull.

 Statutory strict liability

 As stated above, Maryland is a statutory strict liability state where the attacking dog was at large, and where the dog owner cannot prove that he neither knew nor should have known that his dog was vicious or dangerous.
 The full text of Maryland Courts and Judicial Proceedings Code section 3-1901 is as follows:

 (a) Rebuttable presumption of owner’s knowledge. —